Funded PhD Fellowships

 The Francis Crick Institute PhD for Clinicians

-Applications were invited for our 2019 doctoral fellowships for clinicians.
-These fellowships provide an opportunity for talented clinicians passionate about research, with a strong academic track record, to perform biomedical discovery research while following our three-year clinical PhD programme.
+Applicants are invited for our 2020 doctoral fellowships for clinicians.
+These fellowships provide an opportunity for talented clinicians who are passionate about research, with a strong academic track record, to perform biomedical discovery research while following our three-year clinical PhD programme.
 Our multidisciplinary research aims to understand why disease develops and to help improve disease diagnosis, prevention and treatment.

 Fellows will be based at the Crick, with a Crick primary supervisor and a secondary supervisor from one of our five clinical PhD programme partners: Barts Cancer Institute/Queen Mary University of London, Imperial College London, The Institute of Cancer Research, King’s College London and UCL.

-A variety of PhD projects were available, with funding from the Crick, Cancer Research UK, NIHR Great Ormond Street Hospital BRC and NIHR University College London Hospitals BRC.
+A variety of PhD projects are available, with funding from the Crick and Cancer Research UK.

 Speculative opportunities – PhD, MD(Res)